AddictedCS/soundfingerprinting/README.md

     int secondsToAnalyze = 10; // number of seconds to analyze from query file int startAtSecond = 0; // start at the begining

-    // query the underlying database for similary audio sub-fingerprints var queryResult = queryCommandBuilder.BuildQueryCommand()
+    // query the underlying database for similar audio sub-fingerprints var queryResult = queryCommandBuilder.BuildQueryCommand()
                                          .From(queryAudioFile, secondsToAnalyze, startAtSecond)
                                          .WithDefaultConfigs()